gennovative/micro-fleet/docs/concepts/dependency-injection.md

 When the DC is asked to resolve an instance of `UserController`, it must resolve `UserService`, in order to do that, it must resolve `UserRepository`.
 Moreover, these class may have more dependencies injected to constructor but we just keep it simple in this example.

-The whole resolving chain is triggered when you try to resolve `UserController`.
+The whole resolving chain is triggered from top down when you try to resolve `UserController`.
 The big question is: _"WHO ASKS TO RESOLVE `UserController`?"_.

 Well, to start the automatic chain, we need to manually call `serviceContext.dependencyContainer.resolve(...)`, but we don't let you do it yourself, we do that internally in the Express server add-on and RPC handler add-ons.

-In conclusion, you just have to _register the dependencies_ then _ask_ for instances of them.
+In conclusion, you just have to [_register the dependencies_](#register-dependency) then _ask_ for instances of them with `@inject()` decorator.
 Don't worry about how to resolve them.

 Read the [Service Communication](./service-communication.md) page for more about Express server add-on and RPC handler add-ons.